 Roaming is a huge part of the subscriber experience.
-Travelling the world and being able to share photos, browse the internet, call friends and family: it’s all possible because of roaming services.
+Traveling the world and being able to share photos, browse the internet, call friends and family: it’s all possible because of roaming services.
 Operators aren’t just delivering a telco service to the masses – they’re delivering personal experiences for millions of individual subscribers.

 However, in the wake of 2020 travel bans, roaming has been significantly reduced, presenting a challenge for operators.
 But while roaming may be down, it is far from out.
-The demand for global connectivity and the reliable delivery of mobile services has continued, albeit less consistently than before, making it even more important that operators optimise roaming services.
+The demand for global connectivity and the reliable delivery of mobile services has continued, albeit less consistently than before, making it even more important that operators optimize roaming services.
 And in doing this, they can tap into new revenue streams, better connect with customers, and play an integral role in advancing the IoT.

 With roaming at the forefront of many operators’ minds, BICS hosted a dedicated session during our Future of Connectivity event, focused on how telcos can use insights obtained from traffic data to drive operational excellence and enhance their roaming offering.
 Joining the panel were Damion Rose, Senior Product Manager, Mobile Signaling and Roaming Solutions at BICS, and Gilles Hauwaerts, IT Business Analyst at BICS.
 Rose and Hauwaerts explored the role of advanced analytics in telecommunications.

 Data roaming – human versus machine